 - stocked with many subjects influential of the 17th to 19th century, even today

 - its position with the public & its 4000 present researchers

 - busts of influential, well-known and unfamiliar (to me) men

-National Museum of Ireland, location of Archaeology Branch
+National Museum of Ireland, the location of Archaeology Branch

 - Ecclesiastical atmosphere

 - The Fadden More Psalmer, or Book of Psalms

 - materials & content